-This walker’s commemorative pin is a visible symbol of all the effort as well as a reminder for every hiker of the many impressions and experiences gained along the way.
-The Neckarsteig office has now taken up this concept as well.
+It is a visible testimony of many efforts and a documentation for every hiker behind which many impressions and experiences stand: the hiking pin.
+The Neckarsteig office has now also taken up this concept.

-Hard-working hikers on the varied trail in the Neckar Valley have been able to ‘earn’ this classic pin since September 2014.
-The 12 municipalities on the trail not only offer culinary and cultural delights, but also the Neckarsteig hiking pass with the appropriate stamp.
+Hardworking hikers have been able to "earn" the classic since September 2014 on the varied hiking trail in the Neckar Valley.
+The 12 municipalities along the trail not only have culinary and cultural attractions in store, but also the Neckarsteig hiking passport with the matching stamp or "scan".

 As early as December 2013, several attractions along the Neckarsteig were equipped with so-called QR codes, similar to barcodes on packaging.
 Walkers scanned the code via mobile phone camera and received detailed information about the object directly on their mobile phones.

 A new addition is that the scan is stored in the system in a digital hiking pass.
 The pass requires only location sharing on the smartphone.
 To use the digital hiking pass, hikers must first register at www.neckarsteig.world-qr.com with their e-mail address and password.